fossxo/fossxo-gdd/source/technical-design/index.rst

 ################
 Technical Design
 ################
-The technical design of Tic Tac Toe is described in this chapter.
+The technical design of FoxXO is described in this chapter.

 ..
 Note::
     The Technical Design chapter is intentionally incomplete in this version